Our region is home to many people who are lesbian, gay, bisexual, transgender, intersex and/or queer (LGBTIQ+).

 - poor mental health including anxiety, depression, self-harm and suicide

 - alcohol and other drugs misuse or dependence

 - some STIs, including HIV.

-We engage in activities to increase the cultural responsiveness and inclusiveness of health services and health professionals working with LGBTIQ people, and to address inequalities in health systems and outcomes.
-Current activities include:
+We engage in activities to increase the cultural responsiveness and inclusiveness of health services and health professionals working with LGBTIQ+ people, and to address inequalities in health systems and outcomes.
+These activities include:

-Mental health care for trans, gender diverse and non-binary people
+- world-leading training modules for primary care and mental health care providers working with trans, gender diverse and non-binary people

 - alcohol and other drugs services for LGBTIQ+ people including new services commissioned in 2022

 - mental health initiatives including our Speaking Up Speaks Volumes behaviour change campaign.